Crypto Chart of Accounts Design: Structuring the Ledger for Digital Assets (2026)

 Crypto Chart of Accounts Design: Structuring the Ledger for Digital Assets

-- Classification (intangible IAS 38 / inventory IAS 2 / financial; ASC 350 + FASB ASU 2023-08 fair value) drives the whole structure — an auditor judgement.
+- Classification (intangible under IAS 38, inventory under IAS 2, or financial; ASC 350 plus FASB ASU 2023-08 fair value) drives the whole structure and is an auditor judgement.

-- Separate realized vs unrealized accounts; OCI component where the IAS 38 revaluation model applies; ASU 2023-08 → net income.
+- Keep realized and unrealized results in separate accounts; an OCI component is needed where the IAS 38 revaluation model applies, while ASU 2023-08 routes changes to net income.

 Three decisions the chart of accounts encodes